rapscallion45/crypto-me-io/README.md

-# Intandem Users example
+# Crypto Me cryptocurrency tracker

-This is an example app demonstrating user data fetching from a rest API endpoint.
-User creation, modification and deletion functionality is included, and simulated server responses are handled.
+This is an example app demonstrating cryptocurrency data fetching from a rest API endpoint.
+Cryptocurrency data is displayed in avarious formats for price tracking.

 The app is built on Next.js, employing Redux for state management.
 The app has been styled using MUI v5.
-The user data is collected from the free, open source rest API [reqres.in](https://reqres.in).
+The crytocurrency data is collected from the free, open source rest API [coingecko.com](https://www.coingecko.com).
+API docs can be found [here](https://www.coingecko.com/en/api/documentation).

 ## Project Link

-This demonstration app is live at: [https://intandem-users.vercel.app/](https://intandem-users.vercel.app/)
+This app is live at: [cryptome.io.vercel.app/](https://cryptome.io.vercel.app/)

 ## Project Status

-This project is currently in development, as it is intended only as a demonstration.
+This project is currently in development.

 ## Installation and Setup